mrmonopoly26/seminar/README.md

 # Open Issues

 - TODO Improve Hochschule Coburg Template?
+    - TODO: Support both German and English.
     - TODO: Tab Preview
     - TODO: Fig Preview
     - TODO: Bib Preview
+    - TODO: Glossar Preview
+    - TODO: Acronym Preview
+    - TODO: List of Symobls Preview
     - TODO: Font Sample
     - TODO: Create latex class and latex for FEIF
     - TODO: Create FEIFTemplate.svg
     - TODO: Consider \usepackage[hyphens,obeyspaces,spaces]{url} instead of hyperref.
-    - TODO: Support both German and English.
 - TODO Should we add a template for lecture notes?
 - TODO Should we add a template for grant applications?
 - TODO Refine Tufte Template
 - TODO Packacking for tempaltes with download parts does not work
 - TODO For packaging, run inkscape latex from command line
 - TODO Make a macro to include graphics and tables.